Book 3 in the LuxSci Internet Security Series.

 There is a theoretical maximum number of messages/hour that any server can manage.
 How fast you can actually send is affected by a number of factors.

-More powerful servers can handle more concurrent connections and thus give you higher sending rates.
+More powerful servers can handle more concurrent connections, process more messages at once, deliver more messages at once, and thus give you higher sending rates.
 The number of CPU cores is the primary factor governing performance; however, memory and disk speed are also important.

 Different email marketing/sending programs have different capacities for how efficiently they can send high volumes of email.
 Simply switching from one program to another can increase your throughput significantly.

-Use an email marketing program (like LuxSci Spotlight Mailer) that supports SMTP Pipelining.
+Use an email marketing program that supports SMTP Pipelining.
 With this feature, the program opens a single authenticated connection to the server and sends multiple messages in succession over that connection.
-This is significantly faster than opening a new connection and logging in again for every single message to be sent.
+This is significantly faster than opening a new connection and authenticating again for every single message to be sent.

-If your sending program can open 2 connections to our SMTP servers at the same time and send two messages at once, then your sending rate can generally be up to twice as fast.
+If your sending program can open multiple connections to our SMTP servers at the same time and send multiple messages at once, then you can delivery messages to our servers more quickly.
 Depending on how powerful your server is and how slow your network connections are, you can use more and more concurrent connections to achieve higher and higher sending rates.
 Combined with SMTP Pipelining, an appropriate number of concurrent connections goes a long way to maximizing your throughput potential.

 Your messages must be transmitted from your email sending program to our servers.
 The speed of your network, any packet loss, and the distance between your sending computer and our servers can significantly impact the maximum rate that you can send messages.

-Delivering many messages to recipients with these issues will slow down your entire sending process... as other messages have to wait for the slower ones to be sent.
+Delivering many messages to recipients with these issues can slow down your entire sending process... as other messages have to wait for the slower ones to be sent.

 If your email content or sending patterns have gotten your server blacklisted or greylisted, then delivering email messages to recipient servers that are now blocking you or deferring you can slow down your delivery rates.